Territories of the United States: Definitions

+Historical practice

+The Kansas–Nebraska Act of 1854 created the Kansas and Nebraska Territories, bringing organized government to the region once again.
+The creation of Kansas and Nebraska left the Indian Territory as the only unorganized territory in the Great Plains.
+In 1858, the western part of the Minnesota Territory became unorganized when it was not included in the new state of Minnesota; this area was organized in 1861 as part of the Dakota Territory.
+In 1890, the western half of the Indian Territory was organized as Oklahoma Territory.
+The eastern half remained unorganized until 1907, when it was joined with Oklahoma Territory to form the State of Oklahoma.
+Additionally, the Department of Alaska was unorganized from its acquisition in 1867 from Russia until organized as the District of Alaska in 1884; it was organized as Alaska Territory in 1912.
+Hawaii was also unorganized from the time of its annexation by the U.S. in 1898 until organized as Hawaii Territory in 1900.

-Regions that have been admitted as states under the United States Constitution in addition to the original thirteen were (most often), prior to admission, territories or parts of territories of this kind.
+Regions that have been admitted as states under the United States Constitution in addition to the original thirteen were, most often, prior to admission, territories or parts of territories of this kind.
 As the United States grew, the most populous parts of the organized territory would achieve statehood.
 Some territories existed only a short time before becoming states, while others remained territories for decades.
 The shortest-lived was Alabama Territory at two years, while New Mexico Territory and Hawaii Territory both lasted more than 50 years.

-Of the current 50 states, 31 were at one time or another part of an organized, incorporated U.S. territory.
-In addition to the original 13, six subsequent states never were: Kentucky, Maine, and West Virginia were each set off from an already existing state; Texas and Vermont were both sovereign states (only de facto sovereignty in Vermont's case, as the region was claimed by New York) at the time when they entered the Union; and California was set off from unorganized land ceded to the United States by Mexico in 1848 at the end of the Mexican–American War.
+Of the 50 states, 31 were once part of an organized, incorporated U.S. territory.
+In addition to the original 13, six subsequent states never were: Kentucky, Maine, and West Virginia were each separated from an existing state; Texas and Vermont were both sovereign states (de facto sovereignty for Vermont, as the region was claimed by New York) when they entered the Union; and California was part of unorganized land ceded to the United States by Mexico in 1848 at the end of the Mexican–American War.

-Current status
+Federal administration of current territories

 All of the five major U.S. territories are permanently inhabited and have locally elected territorial legislatures and executives and some degree of political autonomy.
-Four of the five are "organized", but American Samoa is technically "unorganized".
+Four of the five are organized but American Samoa is technically unorganized.
 All of the U.S. territories without permanent non-military populations are unorganized.